MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/0_cross_cultural_collaboration.md

 ### ❌ What parts did not work out?

-- One task wasn’t completed before the deadline, but we adjusted and handled it as a team
+- One task wasn’t completed before the deadline